THE MUSEUM OF TECHNOLOGY

 X-rays are electromagnetic waves which pass through material that is normally opaque to light.
 These waves have a very short wave-length.
 The discovery of X-rays immediately created a considerable stir.
 Rontgen became a national hero and was awarded the Nobel Prize for Physics in 1901.

-The X-ray tube shown was used during the Great War, along with the Arsenic Plate, Item A0199.
+The X-ray tube shown was used during the Great War, along with the Fluoroscopic Screen, Item A0199.
 Using them the surgeon was able to detect where a bullet had penetrated, (usually in the head), many operations were successfully performed thanks to Rontgen's discovery.

 A0198